 One of the two main teledermatology programs in Canada has been operated by the Ontario Telehealth Network (OTN) since 2011 and promotes the program by stating that with a digital camera and web browser a primary care physician or nurse practitioner can obtain a dermatology consult from a specialist in five days or less.
 The other major teledermatology program in Canada is the ConsultDerm online service developed by Dr. Jaggi Rao from the University of Alberta in Edmonton and is now being used in Alberta, British Columbia, the Northwest Territories and PEI.
 According to data presented in 2014, the use of ConsultDerm in Alberta reduced the average wait time to see a dermatologist from 104 days to less than three days.
-Teledermatology has also witnessed the expansion of private digital services to serve patients directly.
-While more prevalent in the United States, Canada now has its own private service offering dermatology services directly to patients online.
-Dermago.ca offers consultation with dermatologists online for a fee in less than 72 hours.

 In the survey on wait times, CAPP asked patients if they would consider teledermatology as an option to reduce wait times to see a dermatologist.
-Forty-eight percent stated that they would consider this option, while 25 percent said they would not be comfortable, and the remaining 27 percent were unsure.
-More information and education are needed to help patients better understand this option.
+Forty-eight percent stated that they would consider this option, while 25 percent said they would not be comfortable and the remaining 27 percent were unsure.
+More information and education is needed to help patients better understand this option.